NASCAR Cup Series: Owners' Championship

 A 2005 rule change in NASCAR's three national series, revoked from 2013 onward, affects how the owner's points are used.
 Through the 2012 season, the top 35 (NASCAR Cup Series) or top 30 (other series) full-time teams in owner points are awarded exemptions for the next race, guaranteeing them a position in that race.
 These points determine who is in and who is out of the next race and have become crucial since the exemption rule was changed to its current format.
 At the end of each season, the top 35 contenders in owner's points are also locked into the first five races of the next season.

 Beginning in 2013, the rules reverted to a system more similar to the pre-2005 rules.
 In the NASCAR Cup Series, the first 36 places in the field are determined strictly by qualifying speed.
 The next six places are awarded on owner points, with the final place reserved for a past Series Champion.
 If the final exemption is not used because all past Champions are already in the field, it will pass to another car based on the number of owner points.

 In some circumstances, a team's owners' points will differ from the corresponding driver's points.
 In 2005, after owner Jack Roush fired Kurt Busch during the next-to-last race weekend of the season, the No. 97 team finished in eighth place in owner's points, while Busch ended up tenth in driver's points.
-In 2023, after Chase Elliott was injured, his No. 9 car continued to earn owner points during his absence, which ultimately culminated in a playoff berth in owners points, though Elliott himself didn’t make the playoffs as a driver.
+In 2023, after Chase Elliott was injured, his No. 9 car continued to earn owner points during his absence, which ultimately culminated in a playoff berth in owners points, though Elliott himself did not make the playoffs as a driver.
 The team finished 10th and Elliott finished 17th.